Congenital Hypothyroidism in Children

 The testing is done with a few drops of blood taken from the baby’s heel.
 One of the

 tests is for thyroid function.
-The blood is tested for amounts of hormones from the
+The test measures the amounts of hormones from the

 thyroid.
-It is also tested for amounts of hormones that tell the thyroid to make more
+It also measures the amounts of hormones that tell the thyroid to make more

 hormones.
 Your baby’s healthcare provider may also advise an imaging test of the thyroid